RESOURCE HUB:WHAT IS FARMING?

 Why is farming important?

 We can study the evolution of traditional farming and then really look into what the future of farming and farms could look like.
-It can be a fascinating experience to explore food systems and food security.
-By looking into it, we may be able to understand how we can build better equity and harmony among rural and urban communities.
+It can be a fascinating experience to explore the aspects of our food systems and work towards food security.
+By looking into it, we may be able to understand how we can build better health equity and harmony among rural and urban communities.
 We can provide information and technology that can lead to more efficient land use, conserve water resources, and increase farm yields and distributions.
 The agriculture industry is ripe for innovation.
-We can find ways to support farmers, reduce pollution and food waste while providing opportunities to encourage farming communities.
+We can find ways to support farmers, reduce pollution, improve soil quality, protect biodiversity and reduce food waste while providing opportunities to encourage farming communities.
 There are a lot of education opportunities in the ever evolving field of farms and farming.
 With a better understanding, we can all evolve together.

 What is a farm?